Approach Avoidance Task (AAT)

 Approach Avoidance Task (joystick version)

-The approach avoidance task as a measure of implicit attitude towards alcohol as described in Wiers et al 2009
+The approach avoidance task as a measure of implicit attitude towards alcohol as described in Wiers et al 2009.
+These scripts use a joystick.

 Duration: 6 minutes